 It’s not a conspiracy.
 Going out for drinks or dinner is the status quo for most social circles.
-It never really seems like it would be a big expense, until you’re paying your bill at the end of the night, thinking of all other things you could have done with that money.
+It never really seems like it would be a big expense, until you’re paying your bill at the end of the night, thinking of how cool it would have been to invest your money instead.

 And of course, you’re spending money on the experience.
 On a good time.
 It’s a good way to spend my money, you justify – without even thinking whether there could be a better way.

 The truth is, you should be able to have fun.
-Early retirement isn’t about sitting on your front porch reading the paper all day (actually, don’t read the news – its bad for you).
+Early retirement and super finances aren’t about sitting on your front porch reading the paper all day (actually, don’t read the news – its bad for you).
 And you shouldn’t have to find a whole new group of friends just because you decided to take the plunge into living without a nine-to-five.

 You should be able to save money with friends but you can’t just tell your friends you don’t want to spend your money.
 Can you? (<– Another spoiler…yes you can).